 Results 1–10 of 39 for "Psychology Topic"X related to "Exploring Three Approaches to..."
-Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (5)Stress (5)Aging (3)Alzheimer's (3) 31 more... [+] Teens (3)Children (2)Disability (2)Human rights (2)Law & psychology (2)Trauma (2)Violence (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Ethics (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Marriage & divorce (1)Military (1)Natural disasters (1)Personality (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Sexuality (1)Shyness (1)Sleep (1)Socioeconomic status (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 39 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.Psychology Topic 2.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 3.Emotional HealthEmotional health can lead to success in work, relationships and health.
-Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.
+Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (6)Stress (5)Aging (3)Alzheimer's (3) 39 more... [+] Sport & exercise (3)Teens (3)Violence (3)Children (2)Disability (2)Education (2)Environment (2)Human rights (2)Law & psychology (2)Personality (2)Trauma (2)Workplace issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Ethics (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Parenting (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Shyness (1)Sleep (1)Socioeconomic status (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 39 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Emotional HealthEmotional health can lead to success in work, relationships and health.
+Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 2.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 3.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
 Psychology Topic 4.AngerAnger is an emotion characterized by antagonism toward someone or something.
 It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 5.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 6.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
 Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
 Psychology Topic 7.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 8.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
-Psychology Topic 9.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 10.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic Previous 1 2 3 ...
+Psychology Topic 9.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 10.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Reactions such as shock and denial are typical.
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 39 for "Psychology Topic"X related to "Exploring Three Approaches to..."